 Project ArchitectGeert Devolder

-From the architect.
+Text description provided by the architects.
 The building site contains about 25 large existing trees along a brook.
 Some of these are completely grown out willows and alders.
 The house itself is conceptualized as a quite closed wooden box in this landscape.
 Underneath the box is a concrete pedestal that varies in height according to the elevation of the terrain.

 This concrete returns as material for: a privacy wall, a low wall for the letterbox and also for the framing of the garage.
 A third prominent material is the rusty looking corten steel that is used for the small outdoor stair, 30cm outward projecting window frames, the garage gate itself and the letterbox.
 Not with standing the closed outer appearance, the building’s interior is bright white and sun-drenched.
 Large windows allow contact with the surrounding nature and garden.